MrHyde7191/kde-plasma-on-mint-en/README.md

 - Disable Cinnamon services and autostarts to prevent interference.
 - Keep Cinnamon installed and fully revertible if needed.

+⚠️ **Important Note:**

+Before making any changes to your desktop environments, it’s strongly recommended to create a system snapshot using Timeshift or make a full backup of your personal data and configuration files.
+This will allow you to safely restore your system in case anything goes wrong during the process.

 ## 🖥️ Step by step

 ### 1️⃣ Install KDE Plasma